-(What typical day look like at our centre?)
+(What a typical day look like at our centre:)

-No two days are same at our centre.
-Every day is a different journey, a new learning and more fun than the day before.
-And while our educators work tirelessly to create a framework and grand plans for a day, these are evolved with and based on children's inputs.
+No two days are the same at our centre.
+Every day is a different journey, offering new learning and more fun than the day before.
+Our educators work tirelessly to create a framework and grand plans for a day, these are evolved with and based on children's interests.